-Based out of Minneapolis, Lindsay designs permaculture systems from urban lots to broad-acre farms.
+Based out of Hudson, WI, Lindsay designs permaculture systems from urban lots to broad-acre farms.
 Since 2005 she has worked with Ecological Design designing, implementing, and managing integrated edible working landscapes.
 Her current work involves consulting on issues of land use, creating perennial crop systems, and establishing whole farm management plans.
 After a year of working on permaculture farms in Guatemala including I’jatz Cooperative and Instituto Mesoamericano de Permacultura (IMAP), Lindsay became Program Director at Permaculture Research Institute Cold Climate.
 For more than ten years, she has worked with farmers, local foods nonprofits and chefs in Minnesota to organize and strengthen cold climate permaculture networks.
 You can find Lindsay teaching her children how to grow food in their own gardens as well as on Twitter and Instagram.

 Grant is the Founder of VersaLand and known in some circles as the “Mad Scientist of Permaculture”.
 As a farmer-hacker-artist, Grant develops new tols and techniques for creating and managing agroecosystems, including GPS Keyline technology, custom tree planters, and electric tractors.
 Leveraging a background in agricultural and commercial land management and brokerage, Grant will share innovative ways to gain land access, design a diverse farm, and create a broadacre permaculture farm that yields abundant rewards.